j33f/Scrappy/README.md

 - smart pagination links handling
 - detects attributes and offers to scrap them
 - CRUD scrapping projects (use localStorage at the moment)
+- export data to JSON, CSV or ZIP of CSV files

 ## Try it now